 Pfeffer currently writes a semi-monthly column for Fortune (Fortune.com) and a column for CEIBS Business Review (China).
 From 2003-2007, Pfeffer wrote a monthly column, “The Human Factor,” for the 600,000-person circulation business magazine, Business 2.0 and from 2007-2010, he wrote a monthly column providing career advice for Capital, a leading business and economics magazine in Turkey.
 Pfeffer also has been a regular blogger for the Corner Office section of BNET (CBS Interactive), and for the Harvard Business Review website, Bloomberg Business Week online, Inc., Time, and for the “On Leadership” section of The Washington Post.
 Pfeffer has appeared in segments on CBS Sunday Morning, 60 Minutes, and CNBC as well as television and radio programs in Korea and Japan and has been quoted and featured in news articles from countries around the globe.

-Pfeffer currently serves on the board of directors of nonprofit Quantum Leap Healthcare.
-In the past he has served on the boards of Resumix, Unicru, and Workstream, all human capital software companies, Audible Magic, an internet company, and SonoSite, a company designing and manufacturing portable ultrasound machines, as well as on the board of the San Francisco Playhouse.
-Pfeffer has presented seminars in 38 countries throughout the world as well as doing consulting and providing executive education for numerous companies, associations, and universities in the United States.
+Pfeffer currently serves on the board of directors of the nonprofit Quantum Leap Healthcare and on the advisory board for Collective Health.
+In the past he has served on the boards of Resumix, Unicru, and Workstream, all human capital software companies, Audible Magic, an internet company, SonoSite, a company designing and manufacturing portable ultrasound machines, and the San Francisco Playhouse, a non-profit theater.